Reading time: 4 minutes

-Effectively, this will translate to a doubling in the number Australians aged 65 and over by 2060/61.
+Effectively, this will translate to a doubling in the number of Australians aged 65 and over by 2060–61.

-The Association of Superannuation Funds of Australia (ASFA), says that with the report also projecting government expenditure on health and aged care to increase from a combined 5.3% of GDP in 2019-20 to 8.3% in 2060/61, that older Australians will need to rely on their superannuation more than ever.
+The Association of Superannuation Funds of Australia (ASFA) says that with the report also projecting government expenditure on health and aged care to increase from a combined 5.3% of GDP in 2019–20 to 8.3% in 2060–61, older Australians will need to rely on their superannuation more than ever.

 The report predicts the ratio of working-age people to those over 65 to fall from 4.0 to 2.7 over the next 40 years, as the baby boomer generation reach retirement.

 Hostplus to grow through more mergers

 Hostplus and Intrust Super announced they well progressed in merger talks and have signed a Successor Fund Transfer Deed with a target data of 26 November 2021.

 The merger will add approximately $3 billion to Hostplus’ current $66 billion in funds under management and an additional 90,000 members to Hostplus’ 1.25 million.